rom1504/img2dataset/README.md

 ```
 This will make it possible to keep an high success rate while doing thousands of dns queries.
 You may also want to [setup bind9 logging](https://nsrc.org/activities/agendas/en/dnssec-3-days/dns/materials/labs/en/dns-bind-logging.html) in order to check that few dns errors happen.

+## AI use impact

+img2dataset is used to retrieve images from the web and make them easily available for ML use cases.
+Use cases involve:
+* doing inference and indexing to better understand what is in the web (https://rom1504.github.io/clip-retrieval/ is an example of this)
+* training models

+Models that can be trained using image/text datasets include:
+* CLIP: an image understanding model that allow for example to know whether an image is safe, aesthetic, what animal it contains, ...
+* text to image models: generating images based on text

+There is a lot of discussions regarding the consequences of text to image models.
+Some opinions include:
+* AI art is democratizing art and letting hundred of millions of people express themselves through art.
+Making art much more prevalent and unique
+* AI models should not be trained on images that creator do not want to share

+The opt out directive try to let creators that do not want to share their art not be used for indexing and for training.

 ## For development